 - Give your accuser sole care and custody of any animal.

 If you have been served with an Order of Protection, you are entitled to a hearing to challenge the order within five days if you have been removed from your home, and within ten days in all other cases.
 Call Nesci & St. Louis today to begin your vigorous defense against the allegations made against you.

 When the parties are not in a relationship that would qualify a crime to be charged as a Domestic Violence offense, someone may still seek an injunction against harassment against you, based on a claim that you have committed a series of acts that constitute harassment.
 The injunction can:

 - Prevent you from contacting the alleged victim and other specified parties, or go to their homes, places of employment or schools.

 If you have been served with an injunction against harassment, you are entitled to a hearing to challenge the order within ten days.
 Call Nesci & St. Louis today to begin your vigorous defense against the allegations made against you.

 Lifting a Domestic Violence Injunction

-Our Tucson domestic battery defense attorneys will take immediate action to press the court to lift your domestic violence injunction and to restore your rights.
+Our Tucson domestic battery defense attorneys will take immediate action to get you into court to challenge your domestic violence injunction and to restore your rights.
 Upon receiving notice of the restraining order against you, we will request a hearing — which must be scheduled within five days if you are denied use of your home and within ten days otherwise.

-At the hearing, we present evidence to counter false allegations and claims in the petition, and will ask the court to quash or modify the order.
+At the hearing, we will present evidence to counter false allegations and claims in the petition and will ask the court to quash or modify the order.
 Consult with our dedicated defense law firm if you have been charged with domestic violence.

 To fight claims of domestic abuse and battery, call Nesci & St. Louis today at (520) 999-2441 to schedule your free initial consultation.